North Korea Attempts to Steal Pfizer COVID-19 Vaccine Data, South Korean Lawmakers Say

 Newsmax

-North Korea made attempts to steal COVID-19 vaccine technology from Pfizer: Yonhap citing NIS

-North Korea has attempted to steal COVID-19 vaccine technology by hacking Pfizer Inc according to South Korea's National..
+North Korea attempted to steal Pfizer COVID-19 vaccine technology by hacking: Report